cyberark/cyberark-conjur-cli/design/general_refactorings.md

 ------

-The following is a mapping of builtin and third-party exceptions that are currently raised in Conjur.
-In this document, I will provide suggestions for Conjur CLI/SDK-specific exceptions we should use instead.
+The following is a mapping of builtin and third-party exceptions that are currently raised in Conjur CLI.
+In this document, We will provide suggestions for Conjur CLI/SDK-specific exceptions  should being used instead.

 * api.py